MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/core/MCDNotificationReceiver.md

 ---
 title: MCDNotificationReceiver
 description: This class is responsible for receiving push notifications and relaying them into the app.
-keywords: microsoft, windows, device relay, how-to iOS, how-to iPhone
+keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---

 # class `MCDNotificationReceiver`